About Inter L&S 250

 The core of URS is the partnership forged between student and mentor through the student’s research experience.
 Developing this partnership depends on how you guide the student as his/her mentor.
 Mentors guide students in learning many aspects of a research process including but not limited to:

-- Data gathering techniques
+- Data collection methods

 - Developing a thesis, question, and/or hypotheses

 - Research design